AT POINTS OF USE USING TERMINAL

 • level 1: clean water to be used for skin care, surgical scrubbing, rinsing endoscopes, etc. This water is delivered by non-sterile sterilizing-grade microfiltration devices;

 • level 2: ultra-clean water intended for high-risk departments or for rinsing bronchoscopes.
 This water is delivered by sterile sterilizing-grade microfiltration devices.

-aqua-tools H&S sterilizing-grade filters have an absolute pore size of 0.1 µm and are guaranteed effective for 31 & 62 days and 3 & 4 months.
+aqua-tools Infection Control Solutions sterilizing-grade filters have an absolute pore size of 0.1 µm and are guaranteed effective for 31 & 62 days and 3 months.

 Learn more about the technical features of our sterilizing-grade FILT'RAY 2G filters

-aqua-tools H&S filters are class 1 medical devices.
-Before using these filters, familiarize yourself with technical and scientific features of each product (shower heads or taps, sterile and non-sterile, 31 & 62 days and 3 & 4 months).
+aqua-tools Infection Control Solutions filters are class 1 medical devices.
+Before using these filters, familiarize yourself with technical and scientific features of each product (shower heads or taps, sterile and non-sterile, 31 & 62 days and 3 months).
 Before installing or uninstalling the filters, read the instructions carefully.
 Used filters should never be cleaned, sterilized or recycled, but must be incinerated.
-Aqua-Tools, in partnership with Veolia Environmental Services, has established a collection system for eco-friendly disposal of these products.
 Contact us for more information.

 • Health care institutions: local hospitals, university and regional hospital centers, private clinics, rehabilitation facilities, residential care homes for seniors.